-Services that are covered for you What you must pay when you get these services Dental services (continued) your maximum out-of-pocket amount.
+Services that are covered for you What you must pay when you get these services Dental services (continued) Your costs for routine dental services do not count toward your maximum out-of-pocket amount.
+You may self-refer to any network specialist or dentist for removal of impacted teeth, emergency oral exams, and for routine services.
+Out-of-Network: You pay a \$45 copayment for each office visit for covered routine dental services.
+For Medicare-covered dental services, your coverage is described in the "Physician services, including doctor's office visits" section later in this Medical Benefits Chart.
+Your costs for routine dental services do not count toward your maximum out-of-pocket amount.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 In-Network: There is no coinsurance or copayment for an annual depression screening visit.
-Out-of-Network: You pay 20% of the cost for
+Out-of-Network: You pay 20% of the cost for Medicare-covered annual depression screening visit.